 Option #1 - Adjust number of servings: Enter the original number of servings and the number of desired servings.
-The recipe conversion calculator will automatically calculate the conversion factor and enter it into appropriate field.
+The converter will automatically calculate the conversion factor and enter it into the appropriate field.

 Option #2 - Select scale to set conversion factor: Select the desired recipe adjustment from the drop-down menu.
-The recipe conversion calculator will automatically calculate the conversion factor and enter it into appropriate field.
+The converter will automatically calculate the conversion factor and enter it into the appropriate field.

-Option #3 - From one cake pan/size to another: Optional: Select the pan/cake shape and number of layers and enter the height and dimensions (diameter for round, or width and length for rectangle).
-The recipe conversion calculator will automatically calculate the conversion factor and enter it into appropriate field.
+Option #3 - From one cake pan/size to another: Optional: Select the pan shape and number of layers and enter the height and dimensions (diameter for round, or width and length for rectangle).
+The converter will automatically calculate the conversion factor and enter it into the appropriate field.
 Please enter all dimensions as decimals (example: 2-1/2 would be entered as 2.5).

 Option #4 - Manually enter conversion factor: If you did not complete Options #1, #2, or #3, manually enter the conversion factor here.
 Please enter as a whole number or decimal (example: 2-1/2 would be entered as 2.5).

-Final conversion factor: If you completed any of the 4 conversion options this field will contain the final conversion factor, which is required before the calculator will convert the ingredients.
+Final conversion factor: If you completed any of the 4 conversion options this field will contain the final conversion factor (multiplier), which is required before the calculator will convert the ingredients.

 Unit of Measurement column: Select the unit of measurement that corresponds to each quantity entered.